-- The proteins in the milk are denatured by heating.
-Protein loss in pasteurized milk is significant.
+- The proteins in the milk are not changed by heating.

-- Raw milk has higher levels of water-soluble vitamins B and C, Vitamin D for calcium and phosphorus absorption, and Vitamin K2.
+- Raw milk has water-soluble vitamins B and C, Vitamin D for calcium and phosphorus absorption, and Vitamin K2.

 The Wulzen Factor prevents calcification of the joints (degenerative arthritis), arterial hardening, cataracts and pineal gland calcification.
 The Wulzen Factor is only present in raw milk. http://www.seleneriverpress.org/wulzen-factor

-We believe the traditional principles of good nutrition espoused by the Weston Price Foundation are sound, (although grains definitely pose problems for many people).
-The WAPF challenges current dietary views/myths about good eating and provides information as to why obesity, diabetes, heart disease and other health issues have massively increased – health issues that are not being resolved by pharmaceutical drugs with their adverse side effects.
+We believe the traditional principles of good nutrition espoused by the Weston Price Foundation are sound, (although improperly prepared grains definitely pose problems for many people).
+The WAPF challenges current dietary views/myths about good eating and provides information as to why obesity, diabetes, heart disease and other health issues have massively increased

-The feedback from people drinking our milk confirm to us the huge health benefits of this real food which was considered greatly healing by such bodies as the Mayo Clinic in the 1920s.
+Raw milk was considered greatly healing by such bodies as the Mayo Clinic in the 1920s.

 NEW MANDATORY GOVERNMENT WARNING: “RAW MILK MAY CONTAIN HARMFUL MICROORGANISMS THAT CAN CAUSE SERIOUS ILLNESS.
 TO REDUCE THE RISL OF ILLNESS, RAW MILK SHOULD BE HEATED TO AT LEAST 70 DEG C FOR ONE MINUTE.
 THIS IS CRTIICAL FOR INFANTS, YOUNG CHILDREN, THE ELDERLY, PREGNANT WOMEN, AND PEOPLE WITH WEAKENED IMMUNE SYSTEMS.”

-Our milk comes from our family farm supplying milk since 1920, and it has never had a case of TB or Brucellosis.
-Independent testing (2012) shows our milk to be free of Salmonella, Yersinnia and Campylobacter.
+Our milk comes from our family farm harvesting milk since 1917, and it has never had a case of TB or Brucellosis.
+Independent testing by Eurofins (eg for Salmonella, Staphylococci, E-coli, Listeria and Campylobacter) is routinely done.

 Note that Europeans have been making raw milk soft cheeses for years and their permissible somatic cell count is 750,000 – in NZ the penalty level is 400,000 and our level – though daily variable – is regularly below 100,000.
 (Results available.)

-We drink the milk ourselves, as do our children and grandchildren, and grandparents did since the farm came into the family (1917).
+We drink the milk ourselves, as do our children and grandchildren, and grandparents did since the farm came into the family.